Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston Performance Insights

-- The Cougars outscore opponents by 18.3 points per game (scoring 74.9 points per game to rank 98th in college basketball while giving up 56.6 per contest to rank second in college basketball) and have a +658 scoring differential overall.
+- The Cougars' +658 scoring differential (outscoring opponents by 18.3 points per game) is a result of scoring 74.9 points per game (98th in college basketball) while allowing 56.6 per outing (second in college basketball).

-- Houston wins the rebound battle by an average of 8.5 boards.
-It is collecting 35.9 rebounds per game (14th in college basketball) compared to its opponents' 27.4 per contest.
+- Houston pulls down 35.9 rebounds per game (14th in college basketball) while conceding 27.4 per outing to its opponents.
+It outrebounds opponents by 8.5 boards per game.

-- Houston knocks down 1.4 more threes per game than the opposition, 7.6 (149th in college basketball) compared to its opponents' 6.2.
+- Houston hits 7.6 three-pointers per game (149th in college basketball) while shooting 34.2% from beyond the arc (172nd in college basketball).
+It is making 1.4 more threes per contest than its opponents, who drain 6.2 per game while shooting 27.4%.

-- The Cougars average 100.9 points per 100 possessions (20th in college basketball), while giving up 76.2 points per 100 possessions (first in college basketball).
+- The Cougars rank 20th in college basketball with 100.9 points scored per 100 possessions, and first in college basketball defensively with 76.2 points conceded per 100 possessions.

-- Houston wins the turnover battle by 3.8 per game, committing 9.5 (14th in college basketball) while its opponents average 13.3.
+- Houston has committed 9.5 turnovers per game (14th in college basketball action), 3.8 fewer than the 13.3 it forces on average (79th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.